How to Install Paperless-NGX on a Synology NAS with Docker

 User Access Right

-Six subfolders will be created in the paperless folder: data, db, db-backup, export, media, and redis.
+Within the “paperless” folder, create six subfolders: data, db, db-backup, export, media, and redis.

 Paperless Directory

-Additionally, create the folder in the home directory for automatic document extraction by Paperless.
+Create an “Inbox” folder in your user’s home directory for automatic document consumption: /volume1/homes/username/Paperless-Inbox

 Paperless Inbox